For continued updates regarding Northwestern University's response to COVID-19, visit the link below:

 Northwestern COVID-19 and Campus Updates

-Below are important health and safety precautions and items specific to the Bienen School of Music.
+Health and safety precautions for the Bienen School of Music

 - Face masks are required to enter all Bienen School buildings and must be worn in all public and shared environments on campus in accordance with Northwestern’s policy on face coverings.